merative/acd-containers/src/pages/security/security-context-constraints.md

     - use
 ```

-* The IBM ACD Operator also creates custom ClusterRole, ClusterRoleBinding, Role, RoleBinding, SecurityContextConstraints, and ServiceAccount resources to ensure separation of duties.
+* The ACD Operator also creates custom ClusterRole, ClusterRoleBinding, Role, RoleBinding, SecurityContextConstraints, and ServiceAccount resources to ensure separation of duties.